 • getting medical treatment if you have injuries or are worried about your health.

-• changing where you live to get some space or safety.
+• assessing where you live to get some space or safety.

 • discussing self-care and coping skills.

-Friends and family may have useful perspectives on your relationship; sometimes when relationships become damaging it’s hard for the person in the situation to see.
-If people tell you that you seem sad, angry or scared, you are doing less, you have lost touch with friends, family, or community, it might be worth considering whether your relationship is a factor.
+Friends and family may have useful perspectives on your relationship; sometimes when partners become abusive, it’s hard for the person in the situation to see.
+If people tell you that you seem sad, angry or scared, you are doing less, not involved in the things you use to be and you have lost touch with friends, family, or community, it might be worth considering whether your relationship is a factor.
 However, nobody can tell you what your experience is, and it often takes time for people to decide what to do and what is best for them.
 At OVA we recognize that it can be difficult and confusing to identify next steps when the person who is hurting you is someone who you care about.
 We can talk with you about impact and the range of responses you may be experiencing, discuss safety planning, and will work with you around your goals.

-*If seeking support from a CU community member in a supervisory role, ask if they are a Responsible Employee and if they have any limits to keeping the information you are sharing with them private.
+*If seeking support from CU staff or factuly, they have limits to keeping the information you are sharing with them confidential.
 If you wish to not have the information shared with the Office of Institutional Equity and Compliance consider reaching out to a confidential resource such as OVA.

 If you your current housing situation is no longer safe or comfortable, OVA can discuss options for a change of housing.
-There may also be the option to move the alleged perpetrator if they live in CU housing with assistance from OIEC and OVA.
+There may also be the option to move the alleged perpetrator if they live in CU housing with assistance from OIEC.

 If you are worried about how this situation may be impacting your schoolwork, OVA is here to help.
 You deserve to be in school and to meet your goals.
-OVA can discuss options for managing academic issues while maintaining privacy.
-There are concrete things the University can do to help with your situation.
+OVA can discuss options for managing academic issues while maintaining privacy and may be able to contact professors.